lizstarin/fezzik/README.md

 "Anybody want a peanut?"]
 (https://www.youtube.com/watch?v=DP5-qJSzDUg)

-Fezzik searches the Twitter stream to find pairs of rhyming tweets.
+Fezzik is a [Twitterbot](http://twitter.com/fezzik) who searches the Twitter stream to find pairs of rhyming tweets.

 ## To run locally